 Note: Students are advised to preserve any item of the course work as defined under this regulation in case they wish to submit it for a reconsideration under Section G Course Work, Regulation 2 or a recounting under Regulation 8 below.

-The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the type, dates and times of all items of course work for each course and the value apportioned to each item have been notified in Course Outlines, and have been entered in the appropriate official University database, and are therefore available to students on the Web.
+3. The Head of Department/School shall, not later than two weeks after the start of each course, ensure that the type, dates and times of all items of course work for each course and the value apportioned to each item have been notified in Course Outlines, and have been entered in the appropriate official University database, and are therefore available to students on the Web.
 Students will also be advised on the Web of their rights under Section G Course Work, Regulation 2 and Section H Aegrotat Consideration.

 - Because of the compressed time-span of Summer Programme courses this information will be provided not later than the third teaching day of the course. - Although the Head of Department/School is obliged to provide this information, students are responsible for ensuring that they acquire and understand it. - 3.
 See also Section E Formal Examinations, regulation 2. - 4.
 If a student re-enrols in a course for any reason the Head of the relevant Department/School may, at his or her discretion and with the agreement of the student concerned, carry forward graded assessment for some of the work (including the final examination) from the previous enrolment.
 If a student seeks such an exemption, application to the Head of Department/School must be made before the end of the second teaching week of the course or the first teaching week for a Summer Programme course. - 5.
-The examiners for a course shall submit a report to the Registrar in which they record their assessment of the performance of each student enrolled for credit in the course by signifying whether the student has passed the course and hence may receive credit for it, or has failed the course and hence may receive no credit for it.
-Notes: - Pass or credit is signified by Pass (P), Special Pass (S), or the letter grades A+, A, A-, B+, B, B-, C+, C, or C- (restricted credit); no credit by Fail (F) or the letter grades D or E. An X grade may be used where a student has been found guilty of a disciplinary offence related to academic dishonesty.
-In the determination of a GPA (grade point average), the relative course weightings, as published in the Calendar and/ or on the Web, will be taken into account together with the following values assigned to letter grades: A+ (9), A (8), A- (7), B+ (6), B (5), B- (4), C+ (3), C (2), C- (1), D (0), E (-1), X (-3).
+The University grading scale is: